What is a Neck Sprain?

 Seek a Professional Diagnosis!

-All neck pain sufferers should be thoroughly examined by a spinal health practitioner eg physiotherapist.
-Neck pain is designed to notify you to protect your neck injury and resolution of your pain may not restore you to normal neck joint range, muscle length and strength to prevent a future recurrence.
+A spinal health practitioner, such as your physiotherapist, should thoroughly examine your neck.
+Neck pain notifies you to protect your neck injury, and resolution of your pain may not restore you to regular neck joint range, muscle length and strength to prevent a future recurrence.
 Your physiotherapist has some nifty tricks for quickly relieving your neck sprain pain so that you can enjoy life again as soon as possible.

 Neck Sprain Treatment Aims